Symbolic Quantum Simulation with Quasimodo: The Internals of

 CFLOBDDs can provide an exponential compression over BDDs and double-exponential compression over the decision-tree representation.
 The additional compression of CFLOBDDs can be roughly attributed to the following reasons: \begin{itemize} \item As with BDDs, one level of exponential compression comes from sharing in a directed-acyclic-graph (i.e., a complete binary tree is folded to a dag). \item In CFLOBDDs, there is a further level of exponential compression from reuse of ``procedures'': the same ``procedure'' can be called multiple times at different call sites. \end{itemize} Such “procedure calls” allow additional sharing of structure beyond what is possible in BDDs: a BDD can share sub-DAGs, whereas a procedure call in a CFLOBDD shares the ``middle of a DAG''.
 The CFLOBDD for Hadamard matrix $H$, shown in~\figref{HRep}(b), illustrates this concept: the fork node (the node with a split) at the top right of~\figref{HRep}(b) is shared twice---once during the red solid path ({ ---}) and again during the blue dashed path (${-\cdot-}$).
 The corresponding elements of the BDD for $H$ are outlined in red and blue in~\figref{HRep}(a).
 The cell entry $H[1][1]$, which corresponds to the assignment $\{ x_0 \mapsto 1, y_0 \mapsto 1 \}$, is shown in~\figref{HRep}(a) (BDD) and \figref{HRep}(b) (CFLOBDD) as the paths highlighted in bold that lead to the value $\frac{-1}{\sqrt{2}}$.

-\paragraph{Weighted Binary Decision Diagrams (WBDDs).} A Weighted Binary Decision Diagram (WBDD)~\cite[Ch.\ 5]{zulehner2020introducing} is similar to a BDD, but each decision (edge) in the diagram is assigned a weight.
+\paragraph{Weighted Binary Decision Diagrams (WBDDs).} A Weighted Binary Decision Diagram (WBDD) \cite{DBLP:journals/tcad/NiemannWMTD16,DBLP:conf/date/ViamontesMH04}, \cite[Ch.\ 5]{Book:ZW2020} is similar to a BDD, but each decision (edge) in the diagram is assigned a weight.
 To evaluate the represented function $f$ on a given input $a$ (i.e., $a$ is an assignment in $\{0,1\}^n$), the path for $a$ is followed; the value of $f(a)$ is the product of the weights encountered along the path.
 Consider how the WBDD in \figref{HRep}(c) represents Hadamard matrix $H$.
 The variable ordering used is $\langle x_0, y_0 \rangle$, where $x_0$ is the row decision variable and $y_0$ is the column decision variable.
 Consider the assignment $a = \{x_0 \mapsto 1, y_0 \mapsto 1\}$.
 This assignment corresponds to the path shown in red in~\figref{HRep}(c).
 The WBDD has a weight $\frac{1}{\sqrt{2}}$ at the root, which is common to all paths.
 The weight corresponding to $\{ x_0 \mapsto 1\}$ is 1 and $\{ y_0 \mapsto 1\}$ is -1; consequently, $a$ evaluates to $\frac{1}{\sqrt{2}} * 1 * -1 = \frac{-1}{\sqrt{2}}$, which is equal to the value in cell $H[1][1]$.

-WBDDs have been used in a variety of applications, such as verification and quantum simulation~\cite{zulehner2020introducing}.
+WBDDs have been used in a variety of applications, such as verification and quantum simulation~\cite{Book:ZW2020}.
 In the case of quantum simulation, the weights on the edges of a WBDD are complex numbers\Omit{, and multiplication is used as the composition operator}.
-Additionally, the weight on the left-hand edge at every decision node is normalized to 1; this normalization invariant ensures that WBDDs provide a canonical representation of Boolean functions.
+Additionally, the weight on the left-hand edge at every decision node is normalized to 1; this invariant ensures that WBDDs provide a canonical representation of Boolean functions.
+We use the MQT DD package~\cite{Book:ZW2020} for backend WBDD support.
+As distributed, MQT DD supports at most 128 qubits; we modified it to support up to $2^{31}$ qubits.